 Your audiences are such a delicate thing and if you don’t treat them with great care, you’re not going to win.
 They are your power-house of knowledge, feeding you rich information about who they are, what they want and need, and how you can develop your products and services to improve their lives.

 As a content creator, promoter or marketer for any industry you have to think of your audience as your buyers – even if they aren’t buying yet.
 Exposure to your audience is crucial no matter which part of the customer journey they’re on.

 You’re not here just to get attention – you have to give attention too.
-Remember that you’re potentially sharing an audience with your competitors, so you have to nurture them wholeheartedly if you want to keep them from slipping into the hands of another brand.
+Remember that you’re potentially sharing an audience with competitors of your Shopify business as well, so you have to nurture them wholeheartedly if you want to keep them from slipping into the hands of another brand.

-Once you’re successfully putting the first four A’s into your strategy, you’ll start to see your sense of brand authority improve.
-If you give your audience relevant and honest content when they want in a way that they can enjoy, they’ll start coming back to you as a reputable source.
-Ultimately you need to instill the idea into your audiences’ minds that you are the most trustworthy brand they can rely on in that moment.
+Once you’re successfully putting the first four As into your strategy, you’ll start to see your brand authority improve.
+If you give your audience relevant and honest content when they want it in a way that they can enjoy, they’ll start coming back to you as a reputable source.
+Ultimately you need to instil the idea into your audiences’ minds that you are the most trustworthy online brand they can rely on in that moment.

 It’s not always easy to keep their trust, however.
 With so much regurgitated content and fake news cluttering the internet these days, consumers are sceptical about what they read and will most likely take the time to compare your content with competitive authority.
 So, you won’t always win, but that shouldn’t stop you from trying.
 Here are a few tips that will help you build and maintain a sense of authority: